HasakiShiro/mylab2/README.md

 > this file is revised by C at 8:30 am on 30 Aug 2023
 >
 > - hello world for **week 1 labs**
-> - Hello my name is tianhow.
+> - Hello my name is Tian How.
 > - hello my name is Xun Rui.
 > - Hello my name is Roy Teong Ying Jun.